farmOS/farmOS/docs/development/api.md

 usernames and passwords.
 See how this is implemented in code [here](https://github.com/farmOS/farmOS-aggregator/blob/master/backend/app/app/api/utils/farms.py#L195)

-### Cookie and Token
+### 2. Session Cookie and Token

-The simplest approach is to authenticate via Drupal's `user_login` form and save the session cookie provided by Drupal.
+The old approach (before OAuth2 was introduced in farmOS 7.x-1.4), was to authenticate via Drupal's `user_login` form and save the session cookie provided by Drupal.
 Then, you can use that to retrieve a CSRF token from `[URL]/restws/session/token`, which is provided and required by the `restws` module.
 The cookie and token can then be included with each API request.

 The following `curl` command will authenticate using the username and password, and save the session cookie to a file called `farmOS-cookie.txt`.
 Then it will